 - formation of cysts

 - crowding other teeth, causing pain and misalignment of the teeth

 Safe, Painless Wisdom Teeth Removal

 If you are experiencing wisdom tooth pain or any of the above problems, it’s likely that your dentist will recommend wisdom teeth extraction.
 This can be performed safely and painlessly in either the dentist chair using various sedation methods, or in a hospital under a general anaesthetic, depending on your condition and preference.

 Generally speaking, it’s recommended that if wisdom teeth look potentially problematic, it’s best to have them removed sooner rather than later.
 This is because when you are younger, the roots are not as fully formed and the bone surrounding the area is softer.
 This in turn makes removal of the wisdom teeth easier and recovery time quicker.

-Dentistry Plus has made in-chair wisdom teeth removal far more affordable with our weekend wisdom teeth removal clinic open Fridays and Saturdays.
+Dentistry Plus has made in-chair wisdom teeth removal far more affordable with our fixed rates.
 Find out more about our wisdom teeth clinic here.